MarcoPerez16/MarcoPerez16/README.md

-- 👋 Hi, I’m @MarcoPerez16
+- 👋 Hi, I’m @MarcoPerez16 or Marco Perez!
 - 👀 I’m interested in computer technlogy, artificial intelligence and almost every topic related to computers.
-- 🌱 I’m currently learning Software Engineering at Tec de Monterrey, located in Mexico City.
+- 🌱 I’m currently studying Software Engineering at Tec de Monterrey, located in Mexico City.
-- 💞️ I’m looking to collaborate on any topic related to artifial intelligence, software development and web development.
+- 💞️ I’m looking to collaborate on any topic related to web development, artifial intelligence or software developmen.
-- 📫 You can contact me at mupgutierrez@hotmail.com.
+- 📫 You can contact me at mupgutierrez@gmail.com.